SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/inpost/inpost-sign-off.md

 <Callout icon="💡" theme="default">
   ### *Tip*

-  *The DX Freight integration is pre-approved, but you must have the required information beforehand to ship with DX Freight.*
+  *The InPost integration is pre-approved, but you must have the required information beforehand to ship with InPost.*
 </Callout>

 In order to ship with DX Express, consider the following: